hozumiyu/CCP-scRNAseq-UMAP-TSNE/README.md

 The tutorial on how to run the CCP algorithm is provided in tutorial.npy

 ## Content of this repository
-1) ./algorithm/ : contains the code for dimensionality reduction and clustering
+*  ./algorithm/ : contains the code for dimensionality reduction and clustering
+*  *  auxilary.py : loading the dataset, and preprocessing the data

 2) ./features/ : location of the output features after running main.py
 3) ./results/: contain the results for the benchmaerk
 4) ./plot_code/ contain the codes to generate the plots